Weight Loss Surgery

 # Helicobacter pylori is a bacteria that is known to cause stomach ulcers, inflammation and even cancer.
 It can be treated with a combination of antibiotics and acid lowering medication.

 After the assessment, you will have a follow-up visit with your surgeon to discuss the results and the operation in more detail.
 If all your questions have been answered, you understand the surgery including the benefits and potential risks and you are ready to proceed then we will make arrangements for the procedure.
-In most cases, it takes about 2 months from initial visit until the surgery.
+In routine cases, it usually takes about 4-6 weeks from initial visit until the surgery.

 Do I have to take “Optifast” before the surgery?

 Optifast is a very low calorie diet (VLCD) that comes in a variety of forms (shakes, bars, soups, desserts) and flavours.
 It contains all the essential nutritional requirements to completely replace other food but with far less calories.
 It is highly effective in decreasing the size of an enlarged fatty liver that can prevent your surgeon accessing the stomach to successfully perform your procedure.
-Your surgeon and dietician will advise if optifast is required based on your weight, shape and blood tests.
+A massively enlarged fatty liver increases the risks with surgery and in some cases the surgery may be abandoned if the upper stomach can not be safely accessed.
+Your surgeon and dietician will advise if optifast is required based on your weight, fat distribution, comorbidities (metabolic syndrome) and blood tests.

 Do I have to quit smoking?